https://www.deakin.edu.au/__data/assets/image/0010/556939/32100_Graduate-Certificate-of-Business-Sport-Management_hero.jpg

 Course overview

-Studying this course will give you the ability to work across all organisations within the Australian sporting landscape.
-It can also be used as a pathway to further studies including Deakin’s Master of Business (Sport Management).
+This course can be used as a pathway to further studies including Deakin’s Master of Business (Sport Management).

 Read More